LibreLingoCommunity/LibreLingo/README.md

   (Thanks to @kate for having helped writing this!)

+# Documentation
+You can read the updated documentation [here](https://librelingocommunity.github.io/LibreLingo).

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: